diovisgood/diovisgood.github.io/_posts/2022-06-22-text-embeddings-computation.md

 #### Pros and Cons

-According to some sources embeddings produced by OpenAI are not very good for the task of text comparison.
+According to some [sources](https://www.reddit.com/r/MachineLearning/comments/11okrni/discussion_compare_openai_and_sentencetransformer/){:target="_blank"}
+embeddings produced by OpenAI are not very good for the task of text comparison.

+OpenAI does not disclose the details of how the model `text-embedding-ada-002` has been trained, what was the training dataset and loss function.

 There is a special benchmark to compare the performance of different models on the task of text comparison:
 [benchmark](https://huggingface.co/spaces/mteb/leaderboard){:target="_blank"}.